 Unclear upgrade path

 The Surge Mastercard® should be considered only after you’ve reviewed other options on the market.
-Check out our top picks for easier-approval credit cards or secured credit cards to start.
+Compare offers for cards for poor credit or secured credit cards on Credit Karma to start.
 If you’re not sold after researching your other options, the Surge Mastercard® could be an option to consider and could help you build credit in the short term.

-If you’re able to build your credit, applying for a more user-friendly card down the road could give you opportunities to earn rewards at a lower interest rate.5 quick tips to improve your credit health
+If you’re able to build your credit, applying for a more user-friendly card down the road could give you opportunities to earn rewards at a lower interest rate.

 Not sure this card is for you?
 Consider these alternatives.

-- Petal Visa Credit Card: If keeping fees at a minimum is your top priority, this card could be the one for you.
-For more details, read our review of the Petal Visa Credit Card.
+- Petal® 2 Visa® Credit Card: If keeping fees at a minimum is your top priority, this card could be the one for you.

-- The Indigo® Platinum Mastercard®: If avoiding a security deposit is important to you, this card could be a good choice.
-For more info, read our review of the Indigo® Platinum Mastercard®.
+- Indigo® Mastercard®: If avoiding a security deposit is important to you, this card could be a good choice.